-Dual Central Eurasian Studies and the School of Library and Information Science M.A./M.I.S.
+Dual Central Eurasian Studies and the Department of Information and Library Science, School of Informatics and Computing M.A./M.I.S.
 Degree :: Graduate Programs

-The Department of Central Eurasian Studies offers a dual degree program in cooperation with the School of Library and Information Science prepares students for a wide range of careers requiring a combination of technical skills in information science, foreign language proficiency, and area expertise.
+The Department of Central Eurasian Studies offers a dual degree program in cooperation with the Department of Information and Library Science, School of Informatics and Computin prepares students for a wide range of careers requiring a combination of technical skills in information science, foreign language proficiency, and area expertise.
 Study in the dual degree program allows students to complete the MA and M.I.S. with a total of 60 credit hours rather than the 72 hours that would be required to take the two degrees separately.
-Students take at least 24 credit hours in CEUS and at least 36 graduate credit hours in library and information science.
+Students take at least 24 credit hours in CEUS and at least 36 graduate credit hours in information and library science.
 Under this program, the two degrees must be awarded simultaneously

-Students must apply separately for admission to the MA program in Central Eurasian Studies and the M.I.S. program in the School of Library and Information Science and must be accepted by both units in order to be admitted to the dual degree program.
+Students must apply separately for admission to the MA program in Central Eurasian Studies and the M.I.S. program in the Department of Information and Library Science and must be accepted by both units in order to be admitted to the dual degree program.
 Students may apply for admission to both programs simultaneously.
 Alternatively, students enrolled in one program may apply for admission to the other anytime before the completion of their degree.

 CEUS Requirements: Course Work, Thesis, and Research Language